 5 January 2015, Whitechapel Gallery

 Things was commissioned by FVU as part of Stay Where You Are.
-With thanks to Temporary Gallery, Cologne, Arts Council England, Jerwood Charitable Foundation, Gareth Evans and Aldeburgh Music.
+With thanks to Temporary Gallery, Cologne, Arts Council England, Jerwood Arts, Gareth Evans and Aldeburgh Music.